-&lt;sup>183 Including non-disclosure, incomplete disclosure, erroneous disclosure and disclosure that is not according to REMIT or the ACER Guidance

-- (478) The absence of conflict of interest must be reflected in the governance model of the PPAT taking into account potential conflicts of interest at individual and corporate level.
-Individual conflicts of interest may arise when a market surveillance team member has close contacts with market participants who trade on its platform.
-The market surveillance team member might be inclined not to internally report an suspicious event or notify a potential breach to the NRA(s) and the Agency for a number of reasons, including to avoid damaging its relationships and future career prospects with the market participants. - (479) Corporate conflicts may arise when a market surveillance team member wants to report a suspicious event/notify a potential breach regarding a market participant, while the management team does not want to, for commercial or other reasons.
-The market surveillance team member might be put under pressure not to report a suspicious event/notify a potential breach.
+196 Including non-disclosure, incomplete disclosure, erroneous disclosure and disclosure that is not according to REMIT or the ACER Guidance l (478) taketaking into account thepotential nust be reflected in the governance mod conflicts of interest at individual and cor porate level.
+Individual F conflicts of interest may arise when a market surveillance team member has close contacts with market participants who trade on its platform.
+The market surveillance team member might be inclined not to internally report an anomalous suspicious event or notify a potential breach to the NRA(s) and the Agency for a number of reasons, including to avoid damaging its relationships and future career prospects with the market participants.
+(479) 9) Corporate conflicts may arise when a market surveillance team member wants to report an anomalousa suspicious event/notify a potential breach regarding a market participant, while the management team does not want to, for commercial or other reasons.
+The market surveillance team member might be put under pressure not to report an anomalousa suspicious event/notify a potential breach.
 The existence and the nature of corporate conflicts is affected, among other things, by the structure of control, the governance model, as well as the nature of the business activity performed by the PPAT.
-In order to identify and to prevent or manage conflicts of interest, it is important to consider all the steps to be undertaken by the PPAT, from detecting a suspicious event to finally notifying a potential breach to the NRA(s). - (480) Appropriate governance models, based on the assessment of the potential sources of risk within the PPAT, could mitigate the abovementioned risks by addressing how market surveillance teams are structured, how they report to the management team (internal reporting) and how they notify STORs to NRAs (external reporting).
-One example of governance models will be discussed below, respectively addressing different degrees of conflicts of interest that the PPAT might experience.

-Non-exhaustive examples of a governance structure that can mitigate conflict of interests
+In order to identify and to prevent or manage conflicts of interest, it is important to consider all the steps to be undertaken by the PPAT, from detecting an anomalousa suspicious event to finally notifying a potential breach to the NRA(s).
+(480) (480) Appropriate governance models, based on the assessment of the potential sources of risk within the PPAT, could mitigate the above mentionedabovementioned risks by addressing how market surveillance teams are structured, how they report to the management team (internal reporting) and how they notify STReSTORs to NRAs (external reporting).
+Three examples One example of governance models will be discussed below, respectively addressing different degrees of conflicts of interest that the PPAT might experience.
+Some Non-exhaustive examples of alternativea governance structures structure that can mitigate conflict of interests 1 (1) Market MonitoringSurveilla ance Unit (MMUMSU) In this governance model the market surveillance team operates independently from the other parts of the PPAT.
+The MMUMSU is only accountable towards an Independent Body, not involved in the daily management of the PPAT (e.g. Exchange Council, Supervisory Board) that is responsible for the supervision of the effective execution of the unit activities.
+Differences may exist in the structure, duties and composition of the Independent Body (for example, members may be external to the PPAT or at least some of them, including NRA representatives).
+1 ndependent Body Management Team MMU Exchange